Whimmery/CTF-Bandit/README.md

 #I'm going to assume the first one worked
 #because it logged in saying "Byebye !"
-#but closed because bandit18 has a block on ssh logings
+#but closed because bandit18 has a block on ssh logg ins
 ```

 ![ctf bandit lvl18](https://user-images.githubusercontent.com/31230311/30310178-261984c2-975d-11e7-915b-783b1c80f4e8.png)